alexmadrinanfdez/cybersec-toolkit/README.md

 - Compute SHA-256 file hashes
 - Verify file integrity by comparing hashes
-- Encrypt and decrypt messages using AES-GCM
+- Encrypt and decrypt messages with AES and RSA
 - Check password strength with zxcvbn
+- Hash and verify passwords with bcrypt

 ## Setup